 Kaga-tobi Dezomeshiki Festival

-The origins of this spectacular tradition date back to the Edo period (1603-1867), when firefighting teams coordinated by a leader atop a high ladder would shout commands.
-A highlight of the event is the matoi—Edo-period flags adorned with gold leaf that were once used to indicate a fire was being extinguished.
-Each firefighting team carries its own unique matoi, adding a historical touch to the performance.
+The roots of this spectacular tradition date back to the Edo period (1603-1867), when firefighting teams would work under the leadership of a commander atop a ladder, shouting orders as they battled flames.
+One of the highlights of the festival is the display of matoi—Edo-period flags adorned with gold leaf, used historically to signal that a fire was being extinguished.
+Each team carries a unique matoi, adding a historical and ceremonial element to the thrilling, high-energy performance, making it a fascinating blend of tradition, spectacle, and bravery.

 When

-The Kaga-tobi Dezomeshiki Festival is held every first Sunday of January.
+• The Kaga-tobi Dezomeshiki Festival is held on the first Sunday of January.

 Getting there